-Main Lessons I
+Main Lessons L

-- We can make considerable progress in understanding technology and productivity differences across nations by positing a slow process of technology transfer across countries. - It seems reasonable to assume that technologically backward economies will only slowly catch up to those at the frontier. - An important element of models of technology diffusion is that they create a built-in advantage for countries (or firms) that are relatively behind - This catch-up advantage for backward economies ensures that models of slow technology diffusion will lead to differences in income levels, not necessarily in growth rates.
+- We can make considerable progress in understanding technology and productivity differences across nations by positing a slow process of technology transfer across countries, where technology in the less advanced economies catches up only slowly to the frontier. - An important aspect of models of international technology diffusion is that it necessitates an analysis of the world equilibrium, not simply the equilibrium of each country on its own. - An important element of models of technology diffusion is that they create a built-in advantage for countries (or firms) that are relatively behind, which ensures that differences between poor and rich nations will be in terms of income level not growth rates. - Similar issues, arise because of trade interactions.
+Ricardian trade leads to similar dynamics to those obtained from ecological interdependencies.